A.B., Lycoming College

 Campus Post Office Box 2

-Modern Language Studies: Chair of MLS and Assistant Professor of French
+Modern Language Studies: Associate Professor of French

-French: Assistant Professor
+French: Associate Professor